fulc927/turtle/README.md

 # Turtle - A wrapper on the RabbitMQ Erlang Client

+turtle_config.erl has been modified by myself to make it efficiently working with cctv.app by fetching configuration in the main parameter file.

 The `turtle` application is built to be a wrapper around the RabbitMQ standard Erlang driver.
 The purpose is to enable faster implementation and use of RabbitMQ by factoring out common tasks into a specific